KhansokhuaBugrahan/DRIVING_MG995_SERVO-via-freeRTOS/README.md

 Lastly, defining slew-rate.
 We use this method  to obtain a constant speed in movement.
 In per cycle, the motor can only move as much as slew-rate.
 It also stabilizes the servo movement.
+You can adjust this constant SLEW_RATE.